SirPepe/shed/docs/modules/array.md

 # Module: array

 Utilities for working with arrays.
-Access this module by importing `@sirpepe/shed/array`.
+Access this module by importing from `@sirpepe/shed/array` or `@sirpepe/shed`.

 ## Table of contents